sj-omscs/6210-exam-1/Exam.md

 ### 1.3.a (3 points)

 Your friend thinks that the performance is going to be terrible compared to SPIN due to the need for using architecture-enforced protection domains.
 What would be your counter argument?

 ---

+* Segment registers allow L3 to implement protection domains in one address space.
+The segment registers will enforce protection.
+  * Using one address space allows L3 to skip a TLB flush for small protection domains
+* L3 is able to handle system calls much more efficiently
+* Experimental evidence proved that L3 is significantly faster than SPIN in IPC

+---